How I Cured My Asthma With One Simple Lifestyle Change

 Two interesting observations.

 1. Whenever I had a cold, my asthma symptoms would disappear entirely.
 Of course, I would be sneezing, congested, and miserable, but no breathing troubles!
 This was a clue that the disease was closely linked with immune function.
-Perhaps when my immune system was occupied with a real threat (a cold virus), it would ignoring the environmental allergens that would trigger my asthma symptoms.
+Perhaps when my immune system was occupied with a real threat (a cold virus), it would ignore the environmental allergens that would trigger my asthma symptoms.

 2. The same thing was true if I had hay fever.
 If I was experiencing allergy symptoms (sneezing, runny nose, watery itchy eyes, etc.) my breathing would be fine.
 At the same time I found that drugs or supplements that inhibited histamine would sometimes make my breathing worse.
 I realize that many people experience asthma and allergies together.
 While I have experienced both conditions, they’ve never occurred at the same time.